samhwang/vite-starter-template-deno/README.md

 ## Batteries included

 - [Vite](https://vitejs.dev/), [React](https://reactjs.org) and [TypeScript](https://www.typescriptlang.org/) - The core of this template.
+- [swc](https://swc.rs/) - A speedy JS bundler using Rust.
 - [Deno](https://deno.land) - A modern JS runtime.
 - [GitHub Actions](https://github.com/features/actions) pipeline to deploy into [GitHub Pages](https://pages.github.com/).

 ## Side note

 - **Testing isn't available yet**: Currently there's no clear way of testing React with Deno.
 I'll update this when there are any changes.
+- **`swc` by default**: This template will enable `swc` by default.
+But there are some caveats (https://github.com/vitejs/vite-plugin-react-swc#caveats).
+If your project breaks in some way, you can toggle it off in `vite.config.ts`.

 ## Available Scripts